Horseshoe Bay, Bermuda

 Horseshoe Bay is a well-known beach in Bermuda.
 As a tourist spot, it lies on the main island's south (Atlantic Ocean) coast, in the parish of Southampton.
-It is one of two beaches of the same name in Bermuda, with the other located at Tucker's Island: since the 1940s part of a peninsula that housed the former US Naval Operating Base, and is now called Morgan's Point.
+It is one of two beaches of the same name in Bermuda, with the other located at Tucker's Island.
+Since the 1940s, part of a peninsula that housed the former US Naval Operating Base, and is now called Morgan's Point.

-The beach is famous for its pink-hued sands, which are created by the tiny red foraminifera organisms mixed with sand of Horseshoe Bay's beach is very fine and displays a white sandcolour.
-The beach is equipped with one lifeguard station which is staffed during the summer between 10 AM and 6 PM.
+The beach is famous for its pink-hued sands, which are created by the tiny red foraminifera organisms mixed with the very fine white sand of Horseshoe Bay.
+The beach is equipped with one lifeguard station, which is staffed during the summer between 10 AM and 6 PM.
 There is also a café where lunch can be purchased during the summer months.
-The same building also provides toilet facilities, showers and a foot-washing area for removing sand before departing.
+The same building also provides toilet facilities, showers, and a foot-washing area to remove sand before departure.
 A shuttle bus is available from 11 am to 6 pm to transport beach-goers between the beach and the nearest bus stop, carrying passengers down the hill for $10 each, and up for $20.
-The Government provides a special bus service for tourists at the top of the hill that leaves about every 15 minutes.
-This service is operates from about 12 to 6 pm.
-If you miss the last special bus the regular buses run about every 45 minutes until about 10 pm.
+The Government provides a special bus service for tourists at the top of the hill, leaving about every 15 minutes.
+This service operates from about 12 to 6 pm.
+If you miss the last special bus, the regular buses run about every 45 minutes until about 10 pm.